epic-open-source/seismometer/docs/getting_started/index.rst

 What is in Seismometer
 ======================

-Jupyter Notebook templates
+Jupyter Notebook examples
 --------------------------

-Open-source Python libraries and Jupyter Notebooks allow data scientists to quickly generate a notebook to evaluate model performance.
+Open-source Python libraries and Jupyter Notebooks allow data scientists to quickly create a notebook to evaluate model performance.

-We expect these templates to continually evolve as new validation and analysis techniques and approaches are created.
+We expect these examples to continually expand and evolve as new validation and analysis techniques and approaches are created.

 Data Schemas